-Beyond COVID-19 the principal risks and uncertainties facing the College are:
+Beyond the above, the principal risks and uncertainties facing the College are:

-External political and economic threats: The decision to leave the European Union has the ongoing potential to affect the College adversely because of uncertainty in the following areas: international student recruitment; employment of EU workers; increases in costs e.g. food.
-Given that the College is highly international, there is a continuing risk that international student numbers could fall as a consequence of the UK's global standing post-Brexit or in response to the UK's foreign and domestic policy toward specific nations.
-Although the College has concentrations of students from specific countries, with the UK representing 26% of our student population, no other country represents more than 13% of our intake.
-With over 70 nationalities routinely represented, drawn from over 45 domiciles in FY2020/21, the student body is well distributed by both country and subject area.
+External political and economic threats: It is anticipated that two particular current external factors may provide uncertainty and risk to the College's position.
+The first of these is that the decision to leave the European Union may continue to have an ongoing adverse effect.
+The second of these is the war in Ukraine.
+These factors may both impact upon the College because of uncertainty in international student recruitment; employment of EU workers; increases in costs e.g. food and fuel/energy due to the effect on supply lines (in particular given the situation in Ukraine).
+Given that the College is highly international, there is a continuing risk that international student numbers could fall as a consequence of the UK's global standing post-Brexit or in response to the UK's foreign and domestic policy toward specific nations (including, potentially, its general of support for the Ukraine).
+Although the College has concentrations of students from specific countries, with the UK representing around a third of our student population, no other country represents more than 13% of our intake.
+The student body is drawn form a wide range of different countries and subject area.
 The College is also part of a globally renowned centre of academic excellence.

-Economic factors which might affect the College's source of income: student fees and room rents represent the greatest source of income to the College.
+Economic factors which might affect the College's source of income: flowing from the principal risk around student admissions numbers is a risk of reduction in student fee and room rent income.
+Together these represent the greatest source of income to the College.
 Accordingly, achieving our student number targets and maximising our room rental income are both critical to our financial model.
 There are a number of external factors that could impact upon the College's income as has been recently seen by the Covid-19 pandemic.
 The demand for accommodation routinely outstrips supply.
 Fee income is more sensitive to shifts in student numbers and any downward changes in fee structures would have an impact.